Agriculture

 • Per Drop – More Crop: This component is mainly focused on micro-irrigation and aims to enhance water use efficiency on farms.
 It promotes several activities like sprinkler irrigation and drip irrigation.

 • Watershed Development: It deals with managing runoff effectively.
-This component also involves activities for soil and moisture conservation like drainage line treatment, in-situ moisture conservation, rainwater harvesting and ridge area treatment.
+This component also involves activities for soil and moisture conservation like drainage line treatment, in-situ moisture conservation, rainwater harvesting, and ridge area treatment.

-In conclusion, irrigation is essential for the healthy growth of crops.
+Conclusively, irrigation is essential for the healthy growth of crops.
 Multiple irrigation systems can be used to provide water to crops.
 Farmers must adopt efficient irrigation techniques so that their crops get sufficient water during their growth phase while being sustainable.

 1. What is irrigation?